-ULIPs hog the spotlight after Finance Minister reintroduces Long Term Capital Gains (LTCG) tax on equity and equity-oriented mutual funds.
+ULIPs in the spotlight after Finance Minister reintroduces Long Term Capital Gains (LTCG) tax on equity and equity-oriented mutual funds.

 Mr. Aman, an avid equity investor, was eagerly sitting in front of his television set, waiting for the Budget 2018 speech.
 His colleagues had told him that the Finance Minister would reintroduce the LTCG tax.
 Mr. Aman was quite hopeful, this wouldn’t be the case, however, after a few minutes, it was confirmed that his colleagues were right.